 The course is accredited at the Centre for Buddhist Studies as follows:

-All applications for the Moodle-based courses Introduction to Classical Tibetan and Classical Tibetan II are subject to approval by the Centre for Buddhist Studies.
+All applications for the Classical Tibetan courses are subject to approval by the Centre for Buddhist Studies.

-All applications for the online Intermediate Classical Tibetan program are subject to approval by the Centre for Buddhist Studies.
-Students applying to the Intermediate program must present documentation of prior Classical Tibetan studies at a university or from a similarly recognized program.
+Students applying to the Intermediate and Advanced programs must present documentation of prior Classical Tibetan studies at a university or from a similarly recognized program.